Frequently Asked Questions

 Q: Help!
 I'm struggling in my classes and don't know where to get extra support.

 A: FTCC has several resources available to help students who find themselves struggling in class.
 You can visit your instructor's office hours (which should be listed on your class syllabus).
 You can attend one or more of the I-PASS workshops (click here and then select "Workshop Schedule).
 Additional help can be found by visiting the Student Learning Center in VCC 232.
 When in doubt- ask for help!
 We want our students to be successful and provide many options to help them reach this goal.

 Q: My PLAN/PSAT/ACT/SAT scores are not high enough for the College-Transfer courses that I want to take.
 Now what?

-A: Students may take FTCC's placement exam to obtain qualifying scores for College-Transfer courses in the areas of Reading Comprehension (80+), Sentence Skills (86+), and Elementary Algebra (75+).
-Please call 910-678-8417 to schedule an appointment for your ACCUPLACER exam.
+A: Students may take FTCC's placement exam to obtain qualifying scores for College-Transfer courses.
+Please call 910-678-8417 to schedule an appointment for your ACCUPLACER or NCDAP exam.
+As of March 19th, FTCC will only test by appointment; testing will begin at 9:00am or at 1:00pm, so students who have made an appointment to test should plan to arrive by either 8:30 or 12:30.
 You can also visit the Academic Placement and Assessment website here.
 Students wishing to enroll in Career and Technical Education courses should see their high school guidance counselor or contact the HSC office for more information about required test scores.

-A: If you are planning to attend a college or university after high school that is part of the UNC system, all of our college-transfer courses are guaranteed to transfer seamlessly.
+A: If you are planning to attend a college or university after high school that is part of the UNC system, all of our college-transfer courses are guaranteed to transfer seamlessly as part of the new UGETC (Universal General Education Transfer Component) initiative.
+Basically, as long as "u get (a) C" or better in your college-transfer class, all UNC schools are required to accept that class credit-for-credit.
 If you are planning on attending a college that is not part of UNC, you can often visit the college's website and use the search term "articulation agreement" to see how your FTCC credit will be received by that particular institution.
 Here are just a few of the colleges that we tend to get a lot of questions about:

 |Appalachian State||UNC-Chapel Hill|